 Hotel booking engines are one of the easiest and most convenient affiliate programs there are.
 All you need to do is take the code they provide on their portals and paste it as either text links, banners or booking boxes on your site.
 They pay little commission, but if you have the volume of traffic and the right articles optimised for it, they can generate nice income.

-I use Hotels Combined throughout the site.
+Up until March 2018 I used Hotels Combined throughout the site.
 I use them myself for bookings and I like them because they have one of the largest and most comprehensive portfolio of properties.
 If a hotel is not on Hotels Combined then it most likely can only be booked through that hotel’s site.
 What I also like about them is that their cookie is 365 days so I get a higher chance of getting a commission because they consider any booking my reader made in the 365 days after at that hotel if I am the referrer.

 Other accommodation providers like Airbnb or the gay version, MisterBnB, are also used by several bloggers but they do not pay cash and only give vouchers which can be used towards bookings.
 Since a lot of bloggers are nomadic, this credit helps save on accommodation cost, but will not pay the bills.
 This is the case for the Nomadic Boys who promote MisterBnB in their destination guides and get credit they can use while they are on the road.